EzeOnoky/Project-Base-Learning-7/README.md

 ### 7 - I located the log folder for Apache on the Web Server and mounted it to NFS server’s export for logs.

 I repeated step **No 4** to make sure the mount point will persist after reboot.
-Log folder for Apache is in this path /var/log/httpd
+Log folder for Apache is in this path /var/log/httpd.
+The httpd folder(log folder for Apache) should be empty, comfirm this using below...

 ```
-ls /var/log  - you will see httpd, this is the log folder for Apache, it shld be empty, check with below
+ls /var/log
 sudo ls /var/log/httpd

 Script